-Energy drink marketer Red Bull has awarded its U.S. media assignment to Aegis Group’s Carat after a review, the company has confirmed.
+Energy drink marketer Red Bull has awarded its U.S. media assignment to Aegis Group’s Carat after a review, the client has confirmed.

 The incumbent was El Segundo, Calif.-based Siltanen & Partners, which did not defend.
 Other contenders in the review included Publicis’ Optimedia and WPP’s MediaCom, per sources.

-The scope of work includes planning and buying across online and offline channels for the brand’s products, events and programs.
+The scope of work includes planning and buying across online and offline channels for the client’s products, events and programs.